-The NSS is an annual survey that gives students the opportunity to provide feedback on their learning experience.
+The NSS is an annual survey that gives final year undergraduate students the opportunity to provide feedback on their learning experience.

-The NSS also aims to assist future generations of higher education students in their choices of what and where to study, by allowing them to see anonymous feedback on subjects and universities/colleges.
+The NSS also aims to assist future generations of higher education students in their choices of what and where to study, by allowing them to see anonymous feedback on subjects and on universities and colleges.
 It surveys students at higher education providers in England, Wales, Northern Ireland and Scotland and students studying higher education courses in directly-funded further education colleges in England, Northern Ireland and Wales.
-Results are publicly available each year via the Discover Uni website.
+Results are publicly available each year via the Discover Uni website.1

 Under data protection legislation, a legal basis is required to be able to process your information.
-In this case the legal bases are:
+In this case, the legal bases are: